wpilibsuite/sfx/README.md

 if only using netbeans, edit the properties for running to point to gems/* instead of ../* (except ../sfx*)

 Or if you have a jruby install, clone jrubyfx and jrubyfx-fxmlloader (gem install jrubfyx)

+Then import all 3/4 projects, rebuild sfxlib and run SFX.